kamping-site/kamping/docs/coding-guidelines.md

 * Use `.cpp` and `.hpp` as file endings.
 File names are lowercase and separate word using an underscore.
 For example `sparse_all2all.hpp`.
 * Name local variables with full names.
 If a name would get too long, write a comment explaining the full meaning of the variable.
 Use acronyms very sparingly.
 Some allowed acronyms: `len` for `length (of)`, `num` for `number (of)`, `mpi`.
 * Use informative names for templated types.
 "T1" etc. is only allowed for very general code.
 Template names are in CamelCase (like classes), e.g. `GeneratorFunction`.
 * Types defined with `using` inherit the naming rules of the type they are aliasing.
-For example `using MessageChecker = MessageContainer<...>::MessageChecker` for a class or struct alias.

 # Writing Tests
 For details on how to write tests see the [Testing Guidelines](testing_guidelines.md).